Ahmed0100/GravityCalculatorIP_HLS/README.md

 # GravityCalculatorIP_HLS
 A high level synthesis implementation of an IP that calculates the gravity between two 2 masses using an AXI Lite interface.
-A C testbench is also attached.
-A microblaze processor is used to interface and SDK application is used to test the IP.
+A CPP-SDK application running on a Microblaze processor is used to test the IP.